Solitary waves of moderate amplitude and dispersive radiation in the Serre equations: the extended KdV-Whitham approximation: Linear dispersion relations

 which matches the form of all reduced amplitude models discussed in this study.
 It is then straightforward to prescribe the linear dispersion relation $\omega(k)$ of the parent system yet preserve the nonlinear terms of the reduced order model.
 This method has been extensively studied for improving the dispersion properties of the KdV equation, see for example \citet{LY96,MKD15,C18,CHP24}, and the references therein.
 This equation is known as the KdV--Whitham (KdVW) approximation.

-To regularise the eKdV equation we take (\ref{eKdV}) in the form of (\ref{Whithameq1}) and replace $\omega(k)$ with (\ref{parent_omega}), the linear dispersion relation of the parent systems.
+{\crr Our primary aim is to show that that the eKdV equation can be used to describe waves of moderate amplitude.} To regularise the eKdV equation, {\crr and to provide a better description of dispersive radiation}, we take (\ref{eKdV}) in the form of (\ref{Whithameq1}) and replace $\omega(k)$ with (\ref{parent_omega}), the linear dispersion relation of the parent systems.
 This new equation takes the form

 where $K(\xi)$ is the kernel given by (\ref{Kxi}) and the coefficients are unchanged.
 We call this formulation the extended KdV--Whitham (eKdVW) approximation.
 To obtain the KdVW equation from (\ref{whithameq}) one should simply set $\alpha_1 = \gamma_1 = \gamma_2 = 0$.
-For scenarios where the wavelength is short we expect the eKdVW equation to improve the phase error of the original eKdV equation and for the eKdVW equation to provide a crucial improvement on amplitude and phase of the KdVW equation when describing localised waves with positive amplitude.
-This is highlighted in the numerical section that follows.
+For scenarios where the wavelength is short we expect the eKdVW equation to improve the phase error {\crr compared to} the original eKdV equation and for the eKdVW equation to provide a crucial improvement on amplitude and phase of {\crr solitons of moderate amplitude compared to} the KdVW equation when describing {\crr the evolution of localised initial data.} This is highlighted in the numerical section that follows.